Is There a Dimmer Outlook Ahead for Vinco Ventures Inc. (BBIG)?

 BBIG’s Market Performance

-BBIG stocks went down by -7.98% for the week, with a monthly drop of -21.26% and a quarterly performance of 22.95%, while its annual performance rate touched -13.04%.
-The volatility ratio for the week stands at 9.25% while the volatility levels for the past 30 days are set at 12.62% for Vinco Ventures Inc..
-The simple moving average for the period of the last 20 days is -10.98% for BBIG stocks with a simple moving average of 9.69% for the last 200 days.
+BBIG stocks went up by 1.76% for the week, with a monthly drop of -28.64% and a quarterly performance of 17.00%, while its annual performance rate touched -12.69%.
+The volatility ratio for the week stands at 9.31% while the volatility levels for the past 30 days are set at 10.36% for Vinco Ventures Inc..
+The simple moving average for the period of the last 20 days is -9.84% for BBIG stocks with a simple moving average of 4.63% for the last 200 days.

-During the last 5 trading sessions, BBIG fell by -7.98%, which changed the moving average for the period of 200-days by +73.41% in comparison to the 20-day moving average, which settled at $3.31.
-In addition, Vinco Ventures Inc. saw 118.98% in overturn over a single year, with a tendency to cut further gains.
+During the last 5 trading sessions, BBIG rose by +1.76%, which changed the moving average for the period of 200-days by +73.05% in comparison to the 20-day moving average, which settled at $3.18.
+In addition, Vinco Ventures Inc. saw 110.95% in overturn over a single year, with a tendency to cut further gains.

 Stock Fundamentals for BBIG